TechGiovanni/Network-Architecture-and-Cyber-Security-Lab/README.md

   <img src="https://i.imgur.com/kfnom77.png"/>
   <p>Ref 25: Create a Passlist on snort to allow your internal network to flow threw and not get blocked</p>
   <img src="https://i.imgur.com/Yf7dP28.png"/>
-  <p>Ref 26: Create a Pass List</p>
+  <p>Ref 26: Snort Pass List</p>
   <img src="https://i.imgur.com/vmdDGJz.png"/>
-  <p>Ref 27: If you realize you dont have internet or you cant ping the firewall, you were maybe blocked.</p>
+  <p>Ref 27: If you realize you don't have internet or you can't ping the firewall, you were maybe blocked.</p>
   <img src="https://i.imgur.com/YuGSgbV.png"/>
   <p>Remove yourself from the block list by just clicking the "x" on the right side.
 Now you should be able to ping and have internel access.</p>
   <p>Ref 28: Include the Pass list on the snort LAN interface</p>